 The constitution provides for freedom of religion and belief, including the right to form, join, and maintain religious associations.
 It prohibits religious discrimination and specifies freedom of expression does not extend to advocacy of hatred based on religion.
 The constitution permits legislation recognizing systems of personal and family law to which persons professing a particular religion adhere.
 It also allows religious observances in state or state-supported institutions, provided they are voluntary and conducted on an equitable basis.
 These rights may be limited for reasons that are “reasonable and justifiable in an open and democratic society based on human dignity, equality, and freedom” and take account of “all relevant factors.”
-Cases of discrimination against persons on the grounds of religion may be taken to Equality Courts, the South African Human Rights Commission, and the Constitutional Court.
+Cases of discrimination against persons on the grounds of religion may be taken to equality courts, the South African Human Rights Commission, and the Constitutional Court.
 The constitution also provides for the promotion and respect of languages used for religious purposes, including, but not limited to, Arabic, Hebrew, and Sanskrit.

 The law does not require religious groups to register; however, registered religious and other nonprofit groups may qualify as public benefit organizations, allowing them to open bank accounts and exempting them from paying income tax.
-To register as a public benefit organization, groups must submit a nonprofit organization application, including their constitution, contact information, and list of officers and documentation stating they meet a number of prescribed requirements that largely ensure accounting and tax compliance, to the provincial social development office.
-A group registers once with the local office but its status then applies nationwide.
+To register as a public benefit organization, groups must submit a nonprofit organization application, including their constitution, contact information, list of officers, and documentation stating they meet a number of prescribed requirements that largely ensure accounting and tax compliance, to the provincial social development office.
+A group registers once with the local office and its status then applies nationwide.
 Once registered, the group must submit annual reports on any changes to this information, important achievements and meetings, and financial information, as well as an accountant’s report.

 The government allows but does not require religious education in public schools but prohibits advocating the tenets of a particular religion.